-Want to make a big gift to the University of Houston without touching your bank account?
+Want to make a big gift to the the University of Houston without touching your bank account?
 Consider giving us real estate.
 Such a generous gift helps us create a brighter future for our students for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you get a federal income tax charitable deduction.
+When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 You avoid paying capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to UH or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to the the University of Houston in the following ways:

 Submit a few details and see the benefits of an outright gift.

 An outright gift.
 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.

 A gift in your will or living trust.
 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
 In as little as one sentence or two, you can ensure that your support for the the University of Houston continues after your lifetime.

 Submit a few details and see the benefits of a retained life estate.